SquidDev/urn/reference/special-forms.md

 ```

 ## `(set! var val)`
-`set!` is used to change the value of the given variable, setting it to given value. `var` must be a symbol, and `val`
+`set!` is used to change the value of the given variable, setting it to given value. `VAR` must be a symbol, and `VAL`
 can be any term.
 Note that you cannot change the value of top level definitions: this can only be used to mutate
 function arguments.